marc-jones/phd_thesis/content/03_winter/04_vernalization_genes.md

 As a result of the key roles these genes play in mediating the vernalization response, their expression profiles in the two *B.\ napus* varieties were investigated.
 As very little regulatory and between variety divergence was observed for *VIL1* and *VIL2* *B.\ napus* homologues, the analysis of those genes can be found in Appendix B.

+Three copies of *BnVIN3* are expressed across both tissues and varieties; one copy on the A2, A3, and C2 chromosomes.
+In both the apex (Figure \ref{figure:3xx:vin3apex}) and the leaf (Figure \ref{figure:3xx:vin3leaf}) the expression pattern of the gene exhibits an increase during the vernalization treatment and returns to low temperatures post-cold.
+This is in line with the expression of *VIN3* in Arabidopsis[@sung_vernalization_2004].
+Comparing the magnitude of expression, between variety differences are present, but only for certain copies.
+In the apex, *BnVIN3.A2* and *BnVIN3.A3* are two- to three-fold more highly expressed during the cold treatment in Tapidor compared to Westar, whereas the C2 copy is similarly expressed in both (Figure \ref{figure:3xx:vin3apex}).
+In the leaf, only the A3 copy exhibits similar differences in the magnitude of expression between varieties, with the A2 and C2 copy being more similarly expressed (Figure \ref{figure:3xx:vin3leaf}).

 \begin{figure}[htbp]
 \includegraphics{figuredirectory/apex_vin3.pdf}
 \caption{{Expression traces for the \emph{BnVIN3} genes in the